 Cost and charging infrastructure

 The higher initial cost of electric trucks, mainly due to the price of batteries (representing around 40% of the total cost), is a further obstacle.
 However, savings on fuel, maintenance and taxes can offset this additional cost.
-A study by Transport et Environnement predicts that the total cost of ownership of electric trucks could be lower than that of diesels by 2025, thanks to subsidies and the inclusion of environmental costs.
-Large-scale deployment of electric trucks, however, requires the establishment of an adequate recharging infrastructure, a major challenge requiring the support of authorities and private investors.
+A study by Transport et Environnement predicts that the total cost of ownership of electric trucks could be lower than that of diesels by 2025, thanks to subsidies and the inclusion of environmental costs (notably the E-TRANS program).
+However, the large-scale deployment of electric trucks requires the establishment of an adequate recharging infrastructure, a major challenge requiring the support of the authorities and private investors.
 Assessing the purchase price and operating costs is therefore essential when switching to a fleet of electric trucks.

 The future of electric trucks